Dynatrace-Adam-Gardner/UnleashKubernetesTutorial/README.md

 This tutorial **WILL NOT WORK** without those tags.

+# Configure Problem Sensitivity
+For demo purposes, we will set Dynatrace to be extremely sensitive to failures.
+Find the `unleash-demo:80` nginx service, edit the settings and set the failure rate detection to manual, the sensitivity to high and the requests per minute level to be `1 request per minute`.

 # Create Feature Flag
 - Go to `http://<VM-IP>/unleash` and login (use any fake values you like to login)
 - Create a feature flag called `EnableStaticContent` (case sensitive and must be called this).